-- Take really worn garments and use their scraps to spice up other boring pieces you don’t wear much.
+- Turn worn garments into scraps to spice up other boring pieces.
 Add some corduroy elbow patches to a sweater or jacket or inlay brightly colored inserts into basic tops.

-For further inspo, check out some brands that have turned upcycled fashion into a sustainable business.
+For further inspo, check out some brands that have turned upcycled clothing into a sustainable business.

 5. MEND AND REPAIR